Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 Finally, meditation has been known to increase volume in important areas of the brain such as the hippocampus (responsible for memory and learning).

-Furthermore, it has been shown that the changes in the brain that are due to meditation stay — even when the individual is not actively meditating.
+Furthermore, it has been shown that the changes in the brain that are due to meditation stay — even when the individual does not follow a daily practice.